 reading (etc) list

-Below is an inexhaustive and ever-expanding list of papers and articles that I have found helpful throughout my process of decolonizing my science and striving towards enhancing the diversity, equity, and inclusion (DEI) of my space at Duke.
-For a list of DEI events at Duke's Nicholas School, see this link.
+Below is an inexhaustive and ever-expanding list of papers and articles that I have found helpful throughout my science journey.

 Decolonization is the practice of "actively undoing [colonial] systems and ways of thinking" (Trisos et al 2021).
 Decolonization is not a metaphor or a stand-in for other diversity, equity, and inclusion work (Tuck & Yang 2012); it specifically centers on acknowledging and dismantling the history, present, and future of settler colonialism in our own scientific work.
 Decolonization cannot only happen "in the mind"; it must be an action in the world to unwork the harms of settler colonialism.
 That being said, these are some good places to start:

 See this page for more information on going beyond land acknowledgements.